nhsconnect/prm-infra/README.md

 ./create-environment.sh {env_name} {account_number}
 ```

+### Security tokens

+You will need to manage security tokens for the following:
+- Github
+- OpenTest

+#### Managing GitHub
+You gitub token is necessary to connect AWS CodePipeline to the Github Repositories

+It is stored in AWS EC2 Parameter Store

+The key will have the account and the environment name in and will look like:
+`/NHS/dev-431593652018/tf/codepipeline/github-token`
+where `dev` is the environment and `431593652018` is the account.

+You simply need to change the value in the affected key, or create a new key with that naming convention when setting up a new environment.

+See [GitHubs documentation](https://help.github.com/articles/connecting-to-github-with-ssh/) for a step by step guide on setting up SSH keys.

 ## Known Problems
 ### Help!
 Im getting....
 #### [ERROR] Error updating CodePipeline (xxxxxxx): InvalidActionDeclarationException: Action configuration for action 'XXXXXX' is missing required configuration 'OAuthToken'